 Hans was brought to a shelter after being hit by a car right before Thanksgiving and a local shelter asked for our help.
 His front paw was "degloved" meaning the skin was torn off; it was severely infected and it was fractured.
 He was also HW positive.
 We got him to the vet right before they closed for the holiday, so he could receive treatment.
 Thanksgiving came early for Hans, that's for sure.

 In a couple weeks Hans' infection was getting better.
 The vet removed his broken teeth and started him on oral treatment for his Heartworms.
 They determined Hans' paw could be saved but he may lose at least one of his toes.
 Hans would need skin grafts.
-Everyone who met him remarked what a friendly boy he is!
+Everyone who met him remarked what a friendly boy he was!
 By Christmas, his paw improved, and was just about at the stage where they can begin the grafts.
 By mid-January, Hans' paw improved so much it was hard to tell he was in such a bad accident.
 However, shortly after that, Hans suffered a cartiliginous embolism in his spine.
 It impaired his ability to walk and he steadily declined.
 On 2/5/13, Hans passed away due to complications from his embolism.
 He will be missed by the volunteers who got to know him and especially the staff at Dearborn Animal Hospital, who cared for him and gave him more love in 3 months than he had in his four years.
 Hans embodies everything rescue is all about, so we have chosen to name this fund after him, so that we can help more dogs that need extensive medical care.